Physical Processing — Quick Guide

 Where do oversize items go, and how do I record them?

 Oversized materials will be placed into oversized containers.
-The Archivist will guide you in this process.
+The archivist will guide you in this process.

 Box Label Template